-Hospital fires are uncommon — but when they happen, they unfold fast, in an environment full of patients who cannot move themselves, pressurized oxygen lines, and staff who must act without hesitation.
-Two mnemonics exist specifically to give healthcare workers a clear sequence in those moments: RACE and PASS.
+Hospital fires are uncommon – but when they happen, they unfold fast, in an environment full of patients who cannot move themselves, pressurized oxygen lines, and staff who must act without hesitation.
+Three mnemonics exist to give healthcare workers a clear sequence in those moments: RACE, PASS, and FIRE.

-RACE guides your overall response to a fire — what to do and in what order.
+RACE guides your overall response to a fire – what to do and in what order.
 PASS tells you how to operate a fire extinguisher if you reach the point of trying to suppress a small fire.
-Both are taught in nursing fundamentals, tested on the NCLEX, drilled in hospital orientation programs, and referenced in Joint Commission standards.
-Knowing them is not optional for nursing students.
+FIRE is an alternative response acronym some facilities teach in place of RACE – Find, Inform, Restrict, Extinguish.
+All three are taught in nursing fundamentals, tested on the NCLEX, drilled in hospital orientation programs, and referenced in Joint Commission standards.

 The RACE mnemonic